sh1boot/sh1boot.github.io/drafts/ciscv.md

 If the first slot did not cause the exception then architectural state must be updated accordingly, _as if_ the two slots execute sequentially.

-Since it needs to be recorded which instruction caused the fault, slot B can be chosen by bit 1 of the PC (dressing up as if we're executing two 16-bit instructions).
-This need only be supported for restarts.
-Branch and jump targets are always 32-bit aligned.
+Since it needs to be recorded which instruction caused the fault, bit 1 of the PC can be used to signal slot B (dressing up as if we're executing two 16-bit instructions).
+This mechanism is only required for restarts and doesn't have to have optimal performance.
+Normal branch and jump targets are always 32-bit aligned.

 Interrupts are assumed to follow the same protocol as exceptions.
-It is hoped, but TBD, that an implementation would be able to meet the architectural model while deferring interrupts until completion of the whole packet in order to avoid complexity.
+It is hoped (TBD) that an implementation would be able to meet the architectural model while deferring interrupts until completion of the whole packet in order to avoid complexity.